BestTimesToVisit.com Logo

 culture

-Dress respectfully when visiting temples; shoulders and knees should be covered.
-Removing your shoes before entering is also customary.
-A simple scarf can be a lifesaver if you're caught unprepared.
+Dress respectfully when visiting temples and pagodas.
+Shoulders and knees should be covered.
+Removing your shoes before entering is a sign of respect.
+Many temples have donation boxes; a small contribution is appreciated.

 food